Read time 9 minutes

 SharePoint, developed by Microsoft, serves as a collaborative workspace and document sharing platform.
 It facilitates streamlined collaboration and sharing by enabling the collective storage of files and folders, which can be accessed and utilized by multiple users.
 SharePoint offers various productivity-enhancing features, including check-in/check-out functionality, publishing capabilities, version control, and single-instance storage, all contributing to improved work efficiency for users.

-When an organization starts using SharePoint, it is necessary to move files and folders to it as end users mainly work on it.
-Owing to the cost considerations and file size limitations, moving only files and folders necessary for shared work is suggested.
-Remember that SharePoint is not a replacement for less expensive, more secure, and reliable file servers.
-But it works on both environments; on-premises and online.
+SharePoint is becoming a preferred choice for most organizations.
+However, it’s important to understand that both the platforms are diverse from each other.
+When you move your file server data to SharePoint, your team gets easy access to documents, files, and folders, better communication, collaboration, and productivity.
+Remember that SharePoint is not a surrogate for less expensive, more secure, and reliable file servers.
+But it works in both environments; on-premises and online.
 You can migrate the file server to SharePoint Online for cloud-based work, keep data within your organization, and migrate the file server to SharePoint on-premises.

 SharePoint support for security permissions